Elvis10ten/notes/src/papers/2022-09-14-how-to-explain-zero-knowledge-protocols-to-your-children.md

-# How to Explain Zero-Knowledge Protocols to Your Children — Paper Summary
+# How to Explain Zero-Knowledge Protocols to Your Children

 Today's summary is about a [paper](https://pages.cs.wisc.edu/~mkowalcz/628.pdf) written by  [Jean-Jacques Quisquater](https://en.m.wikipedia.org/wiki/Jean-Jacques_Quisquater) and others in 1990.